Basic Sponge Cake

 Bake for 30–35 minutes, or until the top is golden and a toothpick inserted into the center comes out clean.

 Remove from the oven and immediately invert the pan onto a wire rack (if the pan is tall enough to support this) or let it cool upright.
-Once cool, run a knife around the edges and gently release the cake from the pan.

 Delicious Flavor Variations